David John Walkowiak

-The Most Reverend David John Walkowiak, J.C.D. (born June 18, 1953) is an American prelate of the Roman Catholic Church who has been serving as the twelfth bishop of the Diocese of Grand Rapids in Michigan since 2013.
+David John Walkowiak (born June 18, 1953) is an American Catholic prelate serving as the twelfth Bishop of Grand Rapids in Michigan since 2013.

 Biography

 Early life

-David Walkowiak was born in East Cleveland, Ohio, on June 18, 1953, to Dr. John and Virginia Walkowiak.
+Walkowiak was born in East Cleveland, Ohio on June 18, 1953, to John and Virginia Walkowiak.
 He has three sisters, and the family is of Polish descent.
-He attended Saint Bernadette school in Westlake, Ohio and then Saint Ignatius High School in Cleveland, Ohio.
+He attended Saint Bernadette School in Westlake and then Saint Ignatius High School in Cleveland.
 Walkowiak earned a Bachelor of Arts in government and international studies from the University of Notre Dame in Notre Dame, Indiana, in 1975.

-Walkowiak entered Saint Mary Seminary in Wickliffe, Ohio, soon after his college graduation.
+Walkowiak entered Saint Mary Seminary in Wickliffe, soon after his college graduation.
 He received a Master of Divinity from Saint Mary in 1979.

 Priesthood

-Walkowiak was ordained to the priesthood at the Cathedral of St. John the Evangelist in Cleveland by Bishop James Aloysius Hickey for the Diocese of Cleveland on June 9, 1979.
+Walkowiak was ordained to the priesthood at the Cathedral of St. John the Evangelist by Bishop James Aloysius Hickey for the Diocese of Cleveland on June 9, 1979.

-After his 1979 ordination, the diocese assigned Walkowiak as pastoral vicar of Saint Mary Parish in Lorain, Ohio, where he would remain for the next four years.
+After his 1979 ordination, the diocese assigned Walkowiak as pastoral vicar of Saint Mary Parish in Lorain, where he would remain for the next four years.
 In 1984, he entered Catholic University of America in Washington, D.C.
 Walkowiak received a Licentiate of Canon Law in 1984 and a Doctor of Canon Law in 1987.

 After Walkowiak returned to Cleveland in 1988, Bishop Anthony Michael Pilla appointed him as vice-chancellor and as a professor of canon law at Saint Mary Seminary.
-In 2006, Walkowiak was also appointed as pastor of Saint Joan of Arc Parish in Chagrin Falls, Ohio.
+In 2006, Walkowiak was also appointed as pastor of Saint Joan of Arc Parish in Chagrin Falls.
 He also served as a member of the council of priests and as an associate judge of the court of appeals.

 Bishop of Grand Rapids

 On April 18, 2013, Pope Francis accepted the resignation of Bishop Walter A. Hurley of Grand Rapids and appointed Walkowiak as his successor.
 He was consecrated by Archbishop Allen Henry Vigneron on June 18, 2013, at the Cathedral of Saint Andrew in Grand Rapids.
-Assisting Vigneron as co-consecrators were Bishop Hurley, Apostolic Nuncio Carlo Maria Viganò, and twenty other American bishops.
+Assisting Vigneron as co-consecrators were Bishop Hurley and Bishop Richard Lennon.
+Apostolic Nuncio Carlo Maria Viganò and twenty other American bishops were also present.

-Walkowiak released a statement on November 27, 2019 supporting the decision of Reverend Scott Nolan, pastor of St. Stephen Parish in East Grand Rapids, Michigan, to withhold the Eucharist from Sara Smolenski.
-A town judge, Smolenski told the local media that Nolan notified her before mass that she could not receive communion because of her same-sex marriage.
+Walkowiak released a statement on November 27, 2019, supporting the decision of Scott Nolan, pastor of St. Stephen Parish in East Grand Rapids, to withhold the Eucharist from Sara Smolenski.
+A town judge, Smolenski told the local media that Nolan notified her before Mass that she could not receive communion because of her same-sex marriage.
 She also said that Nolan had given her communion the week before.

-On May 27, 2021, Walkowiak announced that Pope Francis had laicized Reverend William Langlois.
+On May 27, 2021, Walkowiak announced that Pope Francis had laicized William Langlois.
 The diocese had received allegations in 2018 that Langlois had sexually abused a parishioner when they were a minor between 1999 and 2006.
 The diocese immediately suspended Langlois, notified local authorities, and started an internal investigation.